jasmas/wordMerge/README.md

 Add any other file extensions you would like to merge using Microsoft Word.

 When a merge of two files with the identified extensions is required, it will be performed using the newly defined wordMerge driver.
-Microsoft Word will open and merge the documents while tracking changes.
+Microsoft Word will open the common ancestor and merge the local and remote branches, tracking changes.

 The process will pause for the user to accept or reject the tracked changes using the Review panel in Word.